LeusteanAndrei/UnityProject/README.md

 ### Descriere Joc

 Please use RealLevel2_RealReal for testing the game.
 It contains all the up to date mechanics, without bugs.
+The user has a list of object which should be broken, after breaking all three, the bus will start moving.
+If the cat stays in place for 2 sec an arrow appears on screen showing the way.

 ### Mechanics
 w,a,s,d - moving